abbasqamar316/TranslationApi/readme.md

 ## Deployment

-just deploy the war on the tomcat if you want to.
+just deploy the war on the tomcat if you want to and run the scripts for database and for tables and insert user query for user table

+## Add the user  into user table

+## here is the query

+INSERT INTO public.users(
+id, username, password)
+VALUES (1, 'abbas', '$2a$12$B.tdihqBPoeEXtfn37f5.uYOZLwS2LVDipN9vHTiHGHdaAWKONApy');
 ## Built With

 here is the git url which is public